Mahomes Magic, Wentz’s Return, Bills Stunner: NFL Week 3

 Chiefs receiver Chris Conley still hadn’t seen a clip of the play when I talked to him, at 4:07 p.m.
 CT from the Kansas City locker room.
-But he’d certainly heard the buzz about what his quarterback, Patrick Mahomes, went through to get him the ball in the back right corner of the end zone, giving the home team one of the most spectacular 4-yard touchdowns you’ll ever see, and a 21-7 lead.
+But he’d certainly heard the buzz about what his quarterback, Patrick Mahomes, went through to get him the ball in the back right corner of the end zone, giving the home team one of the most spectacular four-yard touchdowns you’ll ever see, and a 21–7 lead.

-Though he’d yet to see the replay, Conley knew exactly how and why it happened.
+Even without the benefit of replay, Conley knew exactly how and why it happened.
 It wasn’t an accident.

 “That’s just an example of how a play is never dead, and when guys just work a little bit extra, it pays off,” Conley explained.
 “Pat was able to keep the play alive with his legs, and guys just started to scramble.
 It became a scramble drill, and he threw a laser of a ball in there.
 And the rest is history.”

-Mahomes is making a lot of that these days.
+Mahomes is making a lot of history these days.

 His 13 touchdowns through three games are an NFL record, breaking a mark set five years ago by Peyton Manning.
 He’s posted passer ratings of 115.5, 154.8 and 127.5 through three games.
 He still hasn’t been been picked off.
 His yards per attempt (10.58), projected over a full season, would be the highest in the Super Bowl era.

 Yet until Sunday, what he was best known for in the Chiefs building—the high-wire circus plays he pulled off in practice—was largely kept under wraps, and for good reason.
-Mahomes was playing so well within the confines of Andy Reid’s offense that his improvisational skills weren’t necessary.
+Mahomes was playing so well within the confines of head coach Andy Reid’s offense that his improvisational skills weren’t necessary.

-“I think people had the perception that it was going to be the Brett Favre early years, the gunslinging, the highs and lows, and that it’d look different,” right tackle Mitchell Schwartz told me on his way home from work last week.
+“I think people had the perception that it was going to be the Brett Favre early years, the gunslinging, the highs and lows and that it’d look different,” right tackle Mitchell Schwartz told me on his way home from work last week.
 “But he just operates coach’s offense really well.
 Playing the Week 17 game with him last year, that was the most impressive thing.
 It’s a road game, it’s in Denver, it was Week 17, but those are always tough games regardless.
 And the operation was really smooth.

 “He ran the offense really well.
 It wasn’t like he just scrambled around and chucked it up and hoped for something to hit.”